IBM-Cloud/docs/services/Cloudant/guides/replication_guide.md

 By default,
 Cloudant replication runs at an appropriate rate to get the data from the source to the target without adversely affecting performance.
-There is a trade-off between replication rate and cluster performance for other tasks;
+Choosing between replication rate and cluster performance for other tasks is a tradeoff.
-your use-case might require faster replication at the expense of other Cloudant services.
+Your use-case might require faster replication at the expense of other Cloudant services.
 Alternatively,
-you might require cluster performance to take priority, with replication being treated as a background process.
+you might require cluster performance to take priority, with replication treated as a background process.

-There are advanced replication API options [available](../api/advanced_replication.html) which enable you to increase or decrease the amount of computing power used during replication.
+Advanced replication API options are [available](../api/advanced_replication.html), which enable an increase or decrease in the amount of computing power that is used during replication.
 For example:

 *   If your documents contain attachments,